 Could you handle the discomforts and dangers of travel?

 Long-term travel allows you to get familiar with discomfort.
 Sometimes your beer is warm or your bed is hard.
 Sometimes you’re stuck outside in boiling hot or freezing cold weather.
 You might get food poisoning or injure yourself.
 Seen from afar, these discomforts can be scary — but they also teach you just how strong and resilient you can be!

 Picking a favourite country is a bit liking picking a favourite child… and our favourite child is…

 We admit to some heavy bias, having been born and raised in Canada, but every time we go home we are once again reminded what a beautiful and friendly country it is.
 We do love it and even though we haven’t lived there for more than 20 years, Canada still feels like home.

-The runner up is Finland, which stole our hearts during our bike trip.
+The runner-up is Finland, which stole our hearts during our bike trip.
 It is an amazing place to experience the great outdoors and to take advantage of the famous “right to roam” laws, meaning you can camp almost anywhere, legally.

 In Cambodia, we just adored the south coast, where we lazed by the river in Kampot, stayed on a deserted island for a week, and wandered the jungle alongside elephants and monkeys!

-Q10: Least favourite country?
+Q10: What’s your least favourite country?